Scales of Babel| Schalen van Babel| 2005

 * (Asterisk) is a cultural supplement initially conceived for the newspaper ‘El País’, in order to provide cultural news in different languages.
 The design is based on the possibility of ‘unfolding the grid’ of a newspaper.
 Hence, each column reveals a page.

-Edition and Graphic design: Danné Ojeda
+Editorial design: Danné Ojeda

 * N. 2: Fashion and body language: On the influence of old and damage clothes on fashion as cultural countermovement.